- Small. 1.65 Kb (minified and gzipped).

 export const Post = () => {

-// And use plain ol' hook to get the data in the component
+// And use plain ol' hooks to get data in the component

 const { data: post } = useStore($currentPost);